Sergio Zyman

-Sergio Zyman (born July 30, 1945) is a marketing executive from Mexico best known as the marketer behind the failed launch of New Coke.
+Sergio Zyman (born July 30, 1945) is a marketing executive from Mexico best known as the marketer behind the failed launch of New Coke and the success of Diet Coke, Fruitopia, Surge, and ad campaigns such as "Coke Is It."

 Early life and education

 Zyman was born to a Mexican Jewish family in Mexico City.
 He attended executive programs at Harvard University and graduate schools in London, Paris and Jerusalem though his professional resume does not list a graduate degree or MBA.

 Career

 Zyman's work experience includes tenures with Coca-Cola, PepsiCo, and Procter & Gamble, and his own firm Zyman Group.
 He is also known for helping introduce Diet Coke in 1982 and conceiving Fruitopia in 1994.

 After leaving the Coca-Cola Company, Zyman launched a consulting firm called the Zyman Group, which he sold to MDC Partners Inc., a Canadian advertising firm holding company, for around $60 million in April 2005.
 He was replaced there as Chairman by Scott Miller, formerly with McCann Erickson.
 The Zyman Group is no longer in business.
 Zyman later served as a director of Upstream Worldwide, the parent company of uSell.com, but he has been replaced there and is no longer on the Executive Team.
-He then worked with JC Penney as a Marketing Consultant but was promptly fired after the failed re-positioning of the chain.
+He then worked with JC Penney as a Marketing Consultant but left after the failed re-positioning of the chain.